ivyha010/parse-create-pds-files/README.md

-# parse-create-pds-files
-Parse and create Adobe Photoshop files (PSD files) using psd_tools
+This code is used to:

+- Parse an Adobe Photoshop file (PSD file) by extracting its layers and save them into PNG files (parser.py)

+- Create a PSD layered files from multiple PNG files